CEED Exam Date:18 Jan' 26 - 18 Jan' 26

 UCEED 2025 was conducted on January 19, 2025 by Indian Institute of Technology (IIT) Bombay.
 The UCEED 2025 exams analysis is given below in this article.
-This analysis will address aspects like the level of difficulty of the exam, how many attempts would be considered good, the aim topics of the exam on a sectional basis, and roughly what the UCEED 2025 cutoff might be.
+This analysis will address aspects like the level of difficulty of the exam, how many attempts would be considered good, the aim topics of the exam on a sectional basis.
+IIT Bombay has announced the cutoff marks for UCEED 2025 for round 1 on April, 22, 2025 at http://www.uceed.iitb.ac.in/2025/.
 On February 6, 2025, the Indian Institute of Technology, Bombay published the Part-A UCEED exam cutoff 2025 at ceed.iitb.ac.in.
 Students can refer to this UCEED 2025 Question Paper with solutions for in depth understanding.
-The official answer key was released by UCEED on January 29, 2025.
+The UCEED 2025 results will be declared on March 7th, 2025, on the official website: www.uceed.iitb.ac.in.

 The overall evaluation of the UCEED 2025 exam can be found in the table below and get access to UCEED 2025 question paper also.
 The candidate’s point of view for the UCEED 2025 exam is stated so that everyone knows what to expect: